Form a Corporation in Minnesota

 It is essential that the name you choose for your corporation when filing your articles of incorporation is clearly available for use in the state of Minnesota.
 This should be according to Secretary of State records.
 If your name is not available, the Secretary of State will reject your filing.
 Additionally, you cannot use a name that too closely resembles any other company’s name so as to lead to deception, and you cannot choose a name that misleads the public in anyway.
 Additional statutory requirements are also in place.

 It’s important to take some time and effort when choosing your company name.
 This is both to comply with the law and for your own best branding.
-To learn more about what’s involved when choosing a name and how to reserve your name with the state and possibly run name searches yourself, go to our article entitled, Is My Business Name Available?
+You can run your own name searches in the State of Minnesota, or SunDoc can conduct name searches or reserve your corporation name for you.

 EIN – Employee Identification Number